LEGAL NOTICE & WEBSITE CHARTER

 3.4 Content quality

-The content (information, documents etc. in any form whatsoever, in particular, texts, figures, images etc.) provided and/or disseminated on the website are for information purposes only.
-Indeed, notwithstanding the care taken in designing and updating the website, its contents are provided “as the user finds them”, as generic information and the website publisher cannot therefore guarantee their accuracy, timeliness, relevance, exhaustiveness or that they are up-to-date, nor their suitability for the user’s requirements.
+The content (information, documents etc. in any form whatsoever, in particular, texts, figures, images etc.) provided and/or disseminated on the website is provided for information purposes only.
+Indeed, notwithstanding the care taken in designing and updating the website, its contents are provided “as the user finds them”, as generic information and the website publisher cannot therefore guarantee their accuracy, timeliness, relevance, exhaustiveness or that they are up-to-date, nor their suitability for the user’s needs.

 Therefore, the content on the website should not be considered as authoritative, nor a substitute for the user’s personal judgement, and should not form the sole basis of any decision taken by the user.

-In particular, the contents do not constitute online advice or support of any kind and in particular legal, for users.
-Similarly, the contact form available to users on the website is intended solely to enable them to contact the website publisher, and not to obtain legal advice or information in response to their requests.
+In particular, the contents do not constitute online advice or support of any kind and notably legal advice, for users.
+Similarly, the contact form made available to users on the website is intended solely to enable them to contact the website publisher, and not to obtain legal advice or information in response to their requests.
 Moreover in this respect, the website publisher does not guarantee that it will respond to such contact requests within any particular deadline.

-In any event, only a personalised analysis of the user’s circumstances and requirements carried out in an interview specifically for this purpose with a member of the website publisher’s team can provide the user with information adapted to the user’s context, circumstances and specific requirements in order to provide them with appropriate support and specific advice.
+In any event, only a personalised analysis of the user’s situation and needs carried out in the context of a dedicated interview with a member of the website publisher’s team can provide the user with information adapted to the user’s context, circumstances and specific needs in order to provide them with appropriate support and specific advice.

 3.5 Use of the website

-The user undertakes to use the functionalities of the website as well as all the content to which they may have access, only for a purpose that complies with current regulations, and in particular public order, morality and the rights of third parties.
+The user undertakes to use the functionalities of the website as well as all the content to which they may have access, only for a purpose that complies with regulations in force, and in particular with public order, morality and the rights of third parties.

-The user undertakes to provide only complete, accurate and up-to-date information concerning them, when requested to do so.
+The user undertakes, when requested, to provide only complete, accurate and up-to-date information concerning themselves.

 4. Liability

-The user is solely responsible for the use they make of the website and its functionalities, and undertakes to comply the terms of this Charter in respect of such use.
+The user is solely responsible for their use of the website and its functionalities, and undertakes to comply with the terms of this Charter in respect of such use.

-The website publisher shall not be liable for any temporary or permanent loss of access to all or part of the website or the functionalities offered on it, for any difficulty relating to response time and, in general, for any failure in performance, or for any consequences or harm of any kind that may result.
-Similarly, the website publisher shall not be liable for suspensions or disruptions in the use of the website and the functionalities contained therein, whether voluntary or not, nor for consequences or harm of any kind that may result from modifications to, or technical or functional developments of the website.
+The website publisher shall not be liable for any temporary or definitive unavailability of access to all or part of the website or the functionalities offered on it, for any difficulty relating to response times or, in general, for any failure in performance, nor for any consequences or damages of any kind that may result therefrom.
+Similarly, the website publisher shall not be liable for suspensions, discontinuities or disruptions in the use of the website and the functionalities contained therein, whether voluntary or not, nor for consequences or damages of any kind that may result from modifications to, or technical or functional developments or changes of the website.

 Similarly, the website publisher shall not be liable for the misuse of information circulating on the Internet or entered on the website, the presence of viruses, malicious codes or any other harmful technologies or other logical infections on the website, or any consequences or harm resulting therefrom.